 Self Managed Commerce merchants

-At this time, Coinbase Commerce is a cryptocurrency-only service, meaning you can’t link your bank account directly to your Commerce account.
-You can withdraw any crypto you have directly to a linked Coinbase account.
-From there, you can convert the crypto to cash and withdraw the funds to a linked bank account.
+Please note that Coinbase Commerce is a cryptocurrency-only service, so you can’t link your bank account directly.
+You’ll need to withdraw your crypto to a linked Coinbase account, convert it to cash, and withdraw to a linked bank account from there.

-There is a 1% fee to convert and withdraw your crypto to cash in addition to standard network fees.
+When you withdraw your crypto to cash, there is a 1% fee in addition to standard network fees.

-A network fee is necessary in order to have your transaction processed by the decentralized cryptocurrency network.
-The sender is responsible for paying network fees associated with the transaction; each blockchain has its own cryptocurrency that is used for network fees.
-For example, Bitcoin (BTC) and Ethereum (ETH) refer to the cryptocurrency and network that the crypto is built on.
-These fees go to cryptocurrency miners, not Coinbase, as an incentive to secure the network and include your transaction on the blockchain.
+A network fee is required to process your transaction on the decentralized cryptocurrency network.
+Each blockchain has its own cryptocurrency that is used for network fees.
+For example, Ethereum (ETH) refers to both the cryptocurrency and the network that it's built on.

 ERC-20 crypto withdrawals

-To send/withdraw ERC-20’s like USDC and DAI, ETH is required in order to cover Ethereum network fees (also referred to as gas fees).
+To send/withdraw ERC-20’s like USDC and DAI, you need ETH in your account to cover Ethereum network fees (also referred to as gas fees).
 These fees go to network validators as an incentive to secure the network and include your transaction in a block.

 Transfer ETH to pay network fees

-A donation checkout allows you to send any amount of ETH without creating an overpayment or underpayment.
-You can also reuse the donation checkout anytime you need to add ETH to your account for network fees.
-The donations will appear in your transaction history report.
+To transfer ETH for network fees, you can create a donation checkout, which lets you to send any amount of ETH without creating an overpayment or underpayment.
+You can reuse the checkout whenever you need to add ETH to your account for network fees.
+Donations appear in your transaction history report.

-Copy the custom link that’s provided when you finish creating the checkout.
-Paste it into another window or tab and open the checkout.
+Copy the custom link that’s provided when you create your checkout and paste it in another window or tab to open the checkout.

 Select Pay with Coinbase to use a Coinbase account to send funds or select Ethereum to send ETH from an external wallet or exchange.

-Send the amount of ETH you determined will cover the transaction fees.
+Send the amount of ETH that you determined will cover the transaction fees.

-Once your transaction is confirmed and the ETH is in your account, then you can complete a USDC and/or DAI withdrawal.
-Follow the instructions provided to withdraw your funds.
+Once your transaction is confirmed and the ETH is in your account, you can proceed with the USDC and/or DAI withdrawal by following the instructions provided.